-The Peer Mentor Program pairs moms, as well as dads, in need of support with a trained volunteer who has also experienced and fully recovered from a Perinatal Mood and Anxiety Disorder (PMADs).
-Establishing a one-to-one connection with someone who has journeyed through a PMAD offers invaluable insight, encouragement, and hope.
+The Peer Mentor Program pairs moms, as well as dads, in need of support with a trained volunteer who has also experienced and fully recovered from a Perinatal Mental Health Disorder (PMHDs).
+Establishing a one-to-one connection with someone who has journeyed through a PMHD offers invaluable insight, encouragement, and hope.

 Through weekly communication over the course of six-months our Peers and Mentors build a strong relationship that removes isolation, provides education, and breaks down stigma.
 Peers and Mentors are thoughtfully matched.
 Perinatal experiences, family context and other individual nuances are all considered to create a safe peer-to-peer environment that fosters trust, support, and connection.

-If you’ve fully recovered from your PMAD (recovered for at least one year) and would like to join us as a Mentor, please fill out the application below.
+If you’ve fully recovered from your PMHD (recovered for at least one year) and would like to join us as a Mentor, please fill out the application below.